ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 For many people, survivorship serves as a strong motivator to make lifestyle changes.

-People recovering from thyroid cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from thyroid cancer are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
 Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

 It is important to have recommended medical checkups and tests (see Follow-up Care) to take care of your health.
 If thyroid hormone replacement is prescribed, it is important to take your medication on schedule, usually daily.
-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.

 Talk with your health care team to develop a survivorship care plan that is best for your needs.